Animal Crossing: City Folk: Online connectivity

 Animal Crossing: City Folk is the first Wii game to use Wii Speak, a new microphone option for the Wii that enables voice communication over Nintendo Wi-Fi Connection (WFC).
 With Wii Speak, all people in a room can communicate with those in another room also containing the device, and can also have live text chat using a USB Keyboard.
 Players can communicate with other players by sending messages to their town, Wii Message Board, mobile phone, or personal computer.

-An auction house run by Lloid, a Gyroid, is available in the city and is where players can auction items to other players via Nintendo WFC.
+An auction house run by Lloid, a "Gyroid", is available in the city, and is where players can auction items to other players via Nintendo WFC.
 There is also an office for the Happy Room Academy run by Lyle, where players can see how other players' towns are progressing.

-As of May 2014, Nintendo Wi-Fi Connection has been terminated and is only possible with homebrew process to connect online.
+As of May 2014, Nintendo Wi-Fi Connection has been terminated, making it impossible to connect online without utilizing a 3rd-party homebrew process.

 The game supports Nintendo DS connectivity functionality.
 Instead of creating a new character, players can import characters from Wild World.
 Only the character's face, hair (including color and style) and catalog (the items purchasable from Tom Nook) are imported; bells and items owned by the character (including items in the character's inventory, house, town, or dressers) are not transferred.
 The data in Wild World is not modified when a character is copied to City Folk, so the character can continue to be played on the DS as well.
 Items from the character's catalog can be repurchased with bells from City Folk.
 A system error occurred with the Australian version of Let's Go to the City when connecting with the Nintendo DS claiming that it was "the wrong game card".
 Nintendo Australia allowed gamers to send back their game discs to fix the error to allow compatibility.

-Additionally, the Nintendo DS can be used to transfer characters between Wii consoles as a means of visiting other player's towns via DS Download Play.
+Additionally, the Nintendo DS can be used to transfer characters between Wii consoles as a means of visiting other players' towns via DS Download Play.